burnettdev/adsb2loki/README.md

 - dump1090-fa instance (such as piAware or ADS-B Feeder)
 - Grafana Loki instance (Cloud or OSS)

+## Demo

+You can view live aircraft data from an aerial located in Swansea, UK on our Grafana Dashboard found <a href="https://elfordo.grafana.net/public-dashboards/5faf150d58cd4b818e0b3d98c2d35dfd">here.</a>

 ## Configuration

 Create a `.env` file in the project root with the following variables: